Ukrainian Insurgent Army: Massacres of Poles in Volhynia and Eastern Galicia

-11 July 1943 was one of the deadliest days of the massacres, with UPA units marching from village to village, killing Polish civilians.
-On that day, UPA units surrounded and attacked 99 Polish villages and settlements in three counties – Kowel, Horochów, and Włodzimierz Wołyński.
+11 July 1943, the Volhynian Bloody Sunday, was one of the deadliest days of the massacres, with UPA units marching from village to village, killing Polish civilians.
+On that day, UPA units surrounded and attacked 99 Polish villages and settlements in three counties – Kovel, Horokhiv, and Volodymyr.
 On the following day, 50 additional villages were attacked.
-In January 1944, the UPA campaign of ethnic cleansing spread to the neighbouring province of Galicia.
+In January 1944, the UPA campaign of ethnic cleansing spread to the neighboring province of Galicia.
 Unlike in Volhynia, where Polish villages were destroyed and their inhabitants murdered without warning, Poles in eastern Galicia were in some instances given the choice of fleeing or being killed.
 Ukrainian peasants sometimes joined the UPA in the violence, and large bands of armed marauders, unaffiliated with the UPA, brutalized civilians.
-In other cases however, Ukrainian civilians took significant steps to protect their Polish neighbours, either by hiding them during the UPA raids or vouching that the Poles were actually Ukrainians.
+In other cases however, Ukrainian civilians took steps to protect their Polish neighbors, either by hiding them during the UPA raids or vouching that the Poles were actually Ukrainians.

-The methods used by UPA to carry out the massacres were particularly brutal and were committed indiscriminately without any restraint.
+The methods used by the UPA to carry out the massacres were particularly brutal and were committed indiscriminately without any restraint.
 Historian Norman Davies describes the killings: "Villages were torched.
 Roman Catholic priests were axed or crucified.
 Churches were burned with all their parishioners.
 Isolated farms were attacked by gangs carrying pitchforks and kitchen knives.
 Throats were cut.
 Pregnant women were bayoneted.
 Children were cut in two.
 Men were ambushed in the field and led away."
-In total, the estimated numbers of Polish and Jewish civilians killed in Volhynia and Galicia is between 50,000 and 100,000.
+In total, the estimated numbers of Polish civilians killed in Volhynia and Galicia is between 60,000 and 120,000.
 Victims of the UPA included Ukrainians who did not adhere to its form of nationalism and so were considered traitors.

-After the initiation of the massacres, Polish self-defense units responded in kind.
+After the initiation of the massacres, Polish self-defense units responded by attacking the UPA and their accomplices, however specific order were given not to target the general Ukrainian population.
 Estimates of Ukrainians killed in acts of reprisal range from 2,000 to 30,000.

-On 22 July 2016, the Sejm of the Republic of Poland passed a resolution declaring the massacres committed by UPA a genocide.
+On 22 July 2016, the Sejm of the Republic of Poland passed a resolution declaring the massacres committed by the UPA a genocide.